All files

 Moving to Switzerland: what are the tax implications?

-Tax aspects of moving to Switzerland Exit tax and immediate consequences Taxpayers leaving France for Switzerland may be subject to exit tax.
-This measure is aimed at individuals transferring their tax domicile outside France, while holding significant movable assets.
-It applies in particular to unrealized capital gains on financial securities held at the time of departure.
-A deferral of taxation can be requested under certain conditions, and an exemption is possible if the securities are not sold within five years.
+Tax aspects of moving to Switzerland Moving to Switzerland means rethinking your entire tax situation.
+Whether it’s a question of exit tax, cantonal specificities or residency rules, each step requires methodical preparation to avoid any subsequent difficulties.
+Exit tax and immediate consequences Taxpayers leaving France to settle in Switzerland may be subject toexit tax.
+This scheme is aimed at people transferring their tax domicile outside France while holding significant movable assets.
+In particular, it concerns unrealized capital gains on financial securities held at the time of departure.
+A deferral of taxation may be requested under certain conditions, and an exemption is possible if the shares are not sold within five years.
 To avoid any difficulties with the authorities, it is essential to anticipate these consequences right from the start of the process.
 Cantonal specificities and lump-sum taxation Switzerland has a decentralized tax system, with each canton applying its own rules.
-Some cantons offer an advantageous system for wealthy individuals, known as forfait fiscal.
-This mechanism allows taxation on the basis of lifestyle rather than actual income, subject to eligibility conditions.
+Some cantons offer a special tax package for wealthy individuals.
+This mechanism allows taxation on the basis of lifestyle rather than actual income, subject to conditions of eligibility.
 Arbitrating between cantons is therefore a strategic step.
 It is advisable to compare plans before departure, to structure an optimized installation.
 Teleworking and cross-border taxation Telecommuting between France and Switzerland raises specific tax issues.
 A bilateral agreement authorizes up to 40% teleworking in France, without jeopardizing frontier worker status.
 Beyond that, taxation in France becomes a possibility.
 Employers must also ensure that they comply with registration requirements.
-It is therefore essential to understand the tax obligations of expatriates and non-residents to ensure the security of this hybrid working arrangement.
-Tax residency criteria Determining your tax residence is the first step in
+It is therefore essential to

 Taxation of cryptocurrencies in Switzerland: obligations and advice